elParaguayo/LMSTools/doc/examples/players.rst

     u'Public Service Broadcasting'
     >>>laptop.track_album
     u'The Race For Space'

+You can attempt to get a URL for the current track's artwork via the \
+:attr:`track_artwork <LMSTools.player.LMSPlayer.track_artwork>` property.

 If you want to query the playlist, there are a number of options open to you. \
 See: :func:`playlist_get_info <LMSTools.player.LMSPlayer.playlist_get_info>`, \